OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

 -  compound curve: a sequence of connected curves, either line strings or circular strings
--  curve polygon: polygon consisting of one outer ring, and zero or more inner ring.
+-  curve polygon: polygon consisting of one outer ring, and zero or more inner rings.
 Each ring can be one of the curve implementations: line strings, circular strings, compound curves.
 -  multicurve: a collection of curves (line strings, circular strings, compound curves)